AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/embedpartner/embedapi2.md

 Adobe provisions Embed 2.0 customers with access to both the Global and Admin Consoles so they can:

 - Use the consoles for managing all licensed Adobe products.
-- Create and assign roles for partner’s users (e.g. developers; not customers).
+- Create and assign roles for partner's users (e.g. developers; not customers).
 - Set up Federated directory and define Identity Provider (IdP).
-- Claim domains (e.g. ‘oempartner.com’) for use with all customers (e.g. [bob.smith_joesbikeshop@oempartner.com](mailto:bob.smith_joesbikeshop%40oempartner.com))
+- Claim domains (e.g. 'oempartner.com') for use with all customers (e.g. [bob.smith_joesbikeshop@oempartner.com](mailto:bob.smith_joesbikeshop%40oempartner.com))

 <InlineAlert slots="text" />

-Adobe creates and assigns a Sign ‘channel’ for exclusive partner use.
-All customer accounts will inherit from this channel’s settings.
-You will collaborate with the Acrobat Sign partner team to define set of ‘global’ settings for all of your customers.
+Adobe creates and assigns a Sign 'channel' for exclusive partner use.
+All customer accounts will inherit from this channel's settings.
+You will collaborate with the Acrobat Sign partner team to define set of 'global' settings for all of your customers.

 As described in the [onboarding guide](onboarding.md), creating a technical account involves these high level steps in the Developer Console: